Followers

 The Monroe Doctrine

-Adams was a principal driver of the US policy on foreign interference in the Western Hemisphere.
-This is his key role in my novel, The Lafayette Circle.
-Instead of a joint US-British proclamation regarding European powers and the Spanish territories in America, he convinced President James Monroe to go it alone.
-The letter he helped craft to Congress in late 1823 and promulgated in 1824 was a stern warning to those hoping to pick up some loose change as the former colonies seemed ripe for the picking to certain powers.
-What later became known as The Monroe Doctrine was intended to protect the newly independent lands from recolonization and became the cornerstone of US foreign policy for more than one hundred years.
+The letter he helped draft to Congress in late 1823 and issued in 1824 served as a firm warning to those hoping to exploit the former colonies, which seemed vulnerable to certain powers.
+What later became known as The Monroe Doctrine aimed to shield the newly independent lands from recolonization and laid the foundation of U.S. foreign policy for more than a century.

 James Monroe